 This approach allows my clients to not worry about incompatibilities or the next update breaking their sites.
 Now, that's not to say it still can't happen.
 Conflicts and bugs are part of this gig.

 There is no way to avoid issues entirely as we don't know with 100% confidence what happens when updates are out in the wild.
 Subsequently, there is no way to compensate for every website's possible combo of themes and plugins combined with additional user customizations.

 How to Minimize that Risk?

 It's pretty simple.
 Don't go off the beaten path.
-Site owners get their heads turned by themes, builders and whiz-bang plugins.
-Many times gravitating to free when premium would guarantee future updates and support.
+Site owners get their heads turned by themes, builders, and whiz-bang plugins.
+Many times they gravitate to free when the premium would guarantee future updates and support.

 I get that.
-Budgets are important and there is a lot of neat stuff out there.
-However, sometimes free costs more that it's worth.
-Then, by adding plugin after plugin after plugin without a thorough vetting opens you up to conflicts.
+Budgets are essential, and there is a lot of neat stuff out there.
+However, sometimes free costs more than it's worth.
+Then, adding plugin after plugin after plugin without a thorough vetting opens you up to conflicts.